Find Clusters in Data

 The clustering algorithm does not know whether you are looking for the maximum value for these variables, the minimum value, or something in the middle—it just looks for correlation.
 But you know that higher values for these variables is the signal you're looking for, and Cluster 4 is the best choice.

-You could attempt to pick out the Cluster 4 countries from the map, but there is an easier way.
+You could attempt to pick out the Cluster 4 countries/regions from the map, but there is an easier way.
 Close the Describe Clusters dialog box and then click Cluster 4 on the Color legend and choose Keep Only.

 Choose Text Table from ShowMe.